A day trip to El Portillo, Teide NP: ft Blue Chaffinch, Canary Blue butterfly and more blue-toned Tenerife Lizards – 22nd May

 Aetherie and Spanish Fritillaries

 There are several clusters of the highly localised Aetherie Fritillary (pictured above) in the region, and the one we were taken to on Sunday (4th) was a stretch of wild flower-rich roadside that was discovered two years ago by one of Mariposa’s own surveyors.
-Since then tour groups have connected with small numbers there, but on this day our guides estimated there could be more than 100 individuals present.
-In appearance the species (see here) possibly most closely resembles the more familiar Glanville and Knapweed Fritillaries.
+The 2025 tour group connected with small numbers there, but on this day our guides estimated there could be more than 100 individuals present.
+In appearance the species (see here) possibly most closely resembles the more familiar Glanville Fritillary.
 It flies in April and May.

 Provence Hairstreak